tavrelkate/json-logic-rb/README.md

 ```bash
 gem install json-logic-rb
 ```
-If needed – add to your  `Gemfile`
+If needed – add to your  Gemfile

 ```ruby
 gem "json-logic-rb"
 ```

-Then install:
+Then install
 ```shell
 bundle install
 ```